Drug Evaluation Committee Metrics for Evaluating Survival-Time-Type Responses (Version 2) Understanding RMST (restricted mean survival time)

 We hope this report will help in this regard.

-In the second edition (released in March 2019), we have introduced the latest examples of RMST and added SAS macros for implementing information volume calculation and survival time data reconstruction, as well as descriptions of the analysis implementation of RMST in SAS/STAT 15.1.
+In the second edition (released in March 2019), we have introduced the latest examples of RMST and added SAS macros for implementing information volume calculation and survival time data reconstruction, as well as descriptions of RMST analysis implementation in SAS/STAT 15.1.